BertRamlot/Data_engineering_assignment/README.md

 Solution: [src/gdp_age_correlation_analysis.ipynb](src/gdp_age_correlation_analysis.ipynb) (contains plots)

 ### In short:
-There is almost definitely no statistically significant correlation between the GDP of a country and the youngest age range.
+There is almost definitely no statistically significant correlation between the GDP of a country and when the developers of that country first start coding.

 ### In long:
 The situation is a bit more complex due to the mass function of the age ranges being random variables and some data points having few samples.
 Ideally, there would be a statistical test for such a problem that takes the variance of the random variable into account (but I know of no such test).
 Thus I resorted to filtering on the number of samples (requiring at least k samples).
 This is certainly not ideal and this brings its own problems (e.g. amount of samples might be correlated with gdp, coding age, ...).

-I suspected that there would be a correlation, thus I tried to argue that there is one.
-To do this I used the Pearson correlation coefficient.

-First I looked at the average coding age, but I was not able to refute the null hypothesis for non-cherry-picked k values.

-Suspecting now that there is no correlation, I compared each age range individually to the reference (correcting the p values, see the Multiple comparisons problem) and found again that I was not able to refute the null hypothesis for non-cherry-picked k values.
+I compared each age range individually to the reference (correcting the p values, see the Multiple comparisons problem) and found that I was not able to refute the null hypothesis for non-cherry-picked k values.
 (The corrected p-value with relation to k is plotted in the notebook).

 To further support my conclusion, I plot the age densities for each country, with a slider to filter on GDP.
 It is indeed not clear that there is any correlation.